Krishitha646/intershiptask1/README.md

 amount - amount of the transaction in local currency.

-nameOrig - customer who started the transaction
+nameOrig - customer name who started the transaction

 oldbalanceOrg - initial balance before the transaction